 This table shows the percentage of students, both overall and by student group, in grades 9 through 12 who were enrolled in courses in approved Career and Technical Education (CTE) programs.
-CTE participants have completed only one course in an approved CTE program.
-CTE concentrators have completed two or more courses in a single approved CTE program and/or have completed the entire CTE program.
-Students enrolled in shared-time CTE programs in a county vocational school district are included in the percentages for both the county vocational school and their sending high school.
+CTE participants have completed only one course in an approved CTE program and/or have completed the entire CTE program and/or have completed the entire CTE programs in a county vocational school district are included in the percentages for both the county vocational school and their sending high school.